jordan-boyer/validation-lib-comparison/README.md

 The 35ms vs 11ms seems like a 3x difference but it's the time to run 1000 iterations.
 So in the end it's not that much of a difference in a real world scenario.

+## Remarks

-For some weird reason zod4 seems to be slower than zod3
+1. For some weird reason Zod v4 seems to be slower than Zod v3
+2. Zod mini not handling the `or` operator is a blocker to me, hopefully it will be added in the future

 ## Todo